Maximizing Information in Domain-Invariant Representation Improves Transfer Learning: The MaxDIRep Model

-\paragraph{(1) Networks.} There are five neural networks (by neural network, we mean the network architecture and all its weights) in the algorithm: 1) $G$ is the generator; 2) $D$ is the discriminator; 3) $C$ is the classifier; 4) $E$ is the encoder; 5) $F$ is the decoder.
+There are five neural networks (by neural network, we mean the network architecture and all its parameters) in the algorithm: \ding{182} $G$ is the generator; \ding{183} $D$ is the discriminator; \ding{184} $C$ is the classifier; \ding{185} $E$ is the encoder; \ding{186} $F$ is the decoder.